What the Court's ruling on ultra-Orthodox wording means for Israel - Myhartsvilletoday.com

 Haredim make up about 13 percent of Israel’s population.
 But it is a young community that favors large families.
 As a result, its members make up an increasing proportion of the country’s draft-age cohort.

-Today, an annual average of 1,200 haredis serve in the army, a tiny fraction of the troops.
+Today, an annual average of about 1,200 haredim serve in the military, a small fraction of the base.
 And many of them are considered by the community to be religious deserters or from the margins of Haredi society.

 What is at stake?